karmaniverous/entity-manager/.stan/system/stan.todo.md

   - Added ShardQueryMapByCF alias mirroring QueryOptionsByCF to derive ITS from CF.indexes for shardQueryMap typing (no runtime changes).

 - Docs — README DX rewrite
   - Rewrote README with a values/schema-first focus; added CF-aware DX examples (QueryOptionsByCF, ShardQueryMapByCF).
 Preserved header/footer.

+- DX sugar — CC aliases
+  - Added QueryOptionsByCC and ShardQueryMapByCC to derive ITS from a values-first captured config (IndexTokensFrom<CC>) and pass CC through the CF channel.

+- Tests — DX helper coverage
+  - Added tsd tests validating QueryOptionsByCF/CC and ShardQueryMapByCF/CC typing, key constraints, and basic compatibility with ShardQueryFunction signatures.